weareplanet/commercetools-planet-integration/README.md

 ```

 - `request-schema.ts` exports the expected **request body schema** (declared in the [Yup schema format](https://github.com/jquense/yup#object)) for this handler.
-- `handler.ts` exports the handler function (`AbstractRequestHandlerWithTypedInput`).
+- `handler.ts` exports the handler function (`IAbstractRequestHandlerWithTypedInput`).
 The handler is provided the request schema, thus it relies on the scheme to access the request body internals.
 But it does not know how to validate the input against that schema.
-- `index.ts` takes the exports of both `request-schema.ts` and `handler.ts` and wraps the imported `AbstractRequestHandlerWithTypedInput` handler into `AbstractRequestHandler` which **internally** cares about request shape validation.
+- `index.ts` takes the exports of both `request-schema.ts` and `handler.ts` and wraps the imported `IAbstractRequestHandlerWithTypedInput` handler into `IAbstractRequestHandler` which **internally** cares about request shape validation.
 - `<aspect-1>.spec.ts`, `<aspect-2>.spec.ts` etc. files contain unit tests which check any aspects of the handler exported from `index.ts` (i.e. which has the request validation facility).

-Eventually every subfolder of `app/domain/environment-agnostic-handlers/per-operation-handlers` exports **`AbstractRequestHandler` which allows the consumer to not carry about the input validation.**
+Eventually every subfolder of `app/domain/environment-agnostic-handlers/per-operation-handlers` exports **`IAbstractRequestHandler` which allows the consumer to not carry about the input validation.**

 `app/domain/environment-agnostic-handlers/all-operations-handler` is a kind of such consumer - it just orchestrates lower-level handlers (exported from `app/domain/environment-agnostic-handlers/per-operation-handlers`) and does not carry about the input validation - thus it does not need its own request schema declaration.